anquanscan/sec-tools/README.md

 [USBGuardian](https://github.com/USBGuardian/USBGuardian): USBGuardian is an open source and affordable USB malware cleaning station
 [APAC-Conferences](https://github.com/Infosec-Community/APAC-Conferences): A community contributed consolidated list of InfoSec meetups in the Asia Pacific region.
 [butthax](https://github.com/smealum/butthax): lovense hush buttplug exploit chain
 [TheDupe](https://github.com/BV5Tl0N/TheDupe): The Dupe is a free, multi-platform sensor for your decoy systems or honeypots.
 This sensor is easy to deploy and easy to use, you will have your own running decoy system in under 10 minutes!
+[Mitm](https://github.com/Gregwar/Mitm): Man in the middle tool